praveenkl/mlc-gpt/README.md

 ## Data Preparation

-The app uses contents of the data and chorma_db folders.
-This data is already prepared and ready for the app to consume.
-It was collected from the Major League Cricket's website and Google News.
+The app uses contents of the data folder.
+This data is collected, prepared and updated every night.
+Sources include the Major League Cricket's website and Google News.

 For more details about the data collection and preparation process, see the code in the data_prep folder.